Current PhD Students

 Email: thomson1@memphis.edu

-She received a Bachelor of Arts degree in Communication in Society and a Bachelor of Arts in Criminal Justice and Criminology at Washington State University while competing on the Varsity Women’s Rowing team and working in the Elson S. Floyd Cultural Center.
+She received a Bachelor of Arts in Communication in Society and a Bachelor of Arts in Criminal Justice and Criminology at Washington State University while competing on the Varsity Women’s Rowing team and working in the Elson S. Floyd Cultural Center.

-Emily was a public safety dispatcher at Seattle University, where she managed calls on the university’s emergency and business phone lines.
+Emily was a public safety dispatcher at Seattle University, managing calls on the university’s emergency and business phone lines.
 In this role, she engaged with individuals experiencing mental health crises, facing challenges with substance use, and those experiencing housing instability.
 Emily has also spent time as a volunteer with the ACLU of Washington.
 Emily has attended school and participated in the community in Knoxville, Pullman, Seattle, and in various cities in Canada before joining the doctoral program in Memphis.

 Nasir Uddin